atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 y had a letter from my father."
 - it 1 have, " replied she~*‘ I
 «
-had quite forgot it — 1 have fo many things in my head, that I vronder L remember anything — But go, Fanny, step
+had quite forgot it --1 have fo many things in my head, that I vronder L remember anything --But go, Fanny, step
 A
 f